Overseas Filipino Workers- How Do They Do It?

 To make it short.
 I am working now in The UAE - I work in a retail company.

-• They call the comfort room as "washroom"
+- They call the comfort room as "washroom"

-• Your grammar shouldn't be perfect as long as the thought counts (or you can make body language so that you and the person can understand each other)
+- Your grammar shouldn't be perfect as long as the thought counts (or you can make body language so that you and the person can understand each other)

-• You will get easily intimidated by the locals here (If you are a first timer).
+- You will get easily intimidated by the locals here (If you are a first-timer).

-• Every washroom regardless if its public or private.
+- Every washroom regardless if it's public or private.
 The tissue is well refilled.

-• You can boil an egg under the scorching sun particularly during summer
+- You can boil an egg under the scorching sun, particularly during summer

 I was fascinated by there futuristic designs of the buildings.
 I fell in love with it.

-I was so blessed that my relatives are here.
+I was so blessed that my relatives were here.
 So in case of any uncertain circumstances, I have someone to call for help.
 But how about the others?
 Those people who are looking for a job in this country without any relatives or connections?
 It is hard.

 The first time I got separated from my cousin.
 It's hard for me to adjust to another environment.
 Culture shock indeed.